Psycho-Man: Fictional character biography

-Psycho-Man is the leader of a technocracy and governs a microscopic system of worlds in Sub-Atomica.
-Due to overpopulation on these worlds, he decides that the macroscopic world will be an ideal new base.
-Psycho-Man builds human-sized armor and emotion-manipulating technology to invade Earth, only to be thwarted by the Fantastic Four, the Inhumans, and Black Panther.
+Psycho-Man first appears as the leader of a technocracy that governs a microscopic system of worlds in Sub-Atomica.
+Due to overpopulation on these worlds, Psycho-Man decides that the macroscopic world will be an ideal new base.
+Piloting human-sized armor and using a portable device capable of influencing emotions, Psycho-Man enslaves a number of human subjects to build a larger version of the machine, with the intent of subjugating the world.
+However, he is thwarted by the Fantastic Four and forced to retreat.

-The character reappears in the title Fantastic Four when Mister Fantastic, the Human Torch and the Thing travel to Psycho-Man's realm to find the Silver Surfer.
-Becoming aware of the threat of Galactus, Psycho-Man allows the heroes and the Surfer to leave unopposed.
-In the title Micronauts the diminutive heroes are joined by the Fantastic Four and battle Psycho-Man, who claims to be in forced exile.
-Psycho-Man reappears in the title Fantastic Four and uses an android based on the Hate-Monger to incite hatred amongst the population of New York City.
-Psycho-Man succeeds in transforming the Invisible Girl into Malice and sends her to destroy the remainder of the Fantastic Four.
-Mister Fantastic frees his wife from the conditioning and they pursue Psycho-Man to the Microverse, where he is forced to experience a number of negative emotions simultaneously by the Invisible Girl after she turns his equipment against him.
-Psycho-Man is rendered comatose and Susan changes her name to the Invisible Woman in recognition of her growth.
+Psycho-Man uses an android based on the villain Hate-Monger to incite hatred amongst the population of New York City.
+He succeeds in transforming Invisible Girl into the entity Malice and sends her to destroy the remainder of the Fantastic Four.
+Mister Fantastic frees his wife from the conditioning and they pursue Psycho-Man to the Microverse.
+Psycho-Man is forced to experience a number of negative emotions simultaneously, leaving him comatose.
+Susan Richards, in recognition of the personal growth she experienced during this mission, changes her codename to the Invisible Woman.

+Reduced to a minuscule size after an accidental exposure to Ant-Man's shrinking gas, Spider-Man finds himself in the Microverse face-to-face with Psycho-Man.
+After a failed attempt to drain the Captain Universe power from Spider-Man (a power he no longer possesses), Spider-Man escapes from Psycho-Man's prison to find an alien universe that Psycho-Man has shrunk and demanded they make him king.
+After a battle with Psycho-Man, Spider-Man destroys the device that controls Psycho-Man's power to manipulate the sizes of things, causing Psycho-Man to shrink and Spider-Man to return to normal size.

 During the "Fear Itself" storyline, Psycho-Man takes advantage of the fear and chaos caused by the Serpent and his Worthy by plotting to use Man-Thing as the ultimate fear bomb for Earth and other worlds.
-Psycho-Man has to deal with the Fearsome Four (consisting of Howard the Duck, She-Hulk, Nighthawk, and Frankenstein's Monster).
-Psycho-Man brings forth an alternate version of the Fantastic Four (consisting of Spider-Man, Wolverine, Grey Hulk, and Ghost Rider) from another dimension and brainwashes them into fighting the Fearsome Four.
-Howard the Duck uses his secret weapon - a device called the "No Thing" - which defeats Psycho-Man and the alternate Fantastic Four.
+Psycho-Man has to deal with the Fearsome Four (consisting of Howard the Duck, She-Hulk, Nighthawk, and Frankenstein's monster).
+Psycho-Man brings forth an alternate version of the Fantastic Four (consisting of Spider-Man, Wolverine, Gray Hulk, and Ghost Rider) from another dimension and brainwashes them into fighting the Fearsome Four.
+Howard uses his secret weapon - a device called the "No Thing" - which defeats Psycho-Man and the alternate Fantastic Four.

+During the aftermath of the "Secret Empire" storyline, Psycho-Man appears in Colorado causing a riot until he is thwarted by the Champions.
+Before escaping, Psycho-Man's emotion-controlling device affects the time-displaced Cyclops which causes him to behave strangely.
+He then appears in a facility in Alabama, where he affects the scientists with his device and uses them to attack the Champions until Cyclops defeats him by attacking him from behind, nearly killing him.